vitorstabile/logic-programming-basics/README.md

 <br>

-To computer understand the source code, this code have to be  assembler or compiler into binary machine code that can be executed by the computer.
+To computer understand the source code, this code must be assembler or compiler into binary machine code that can be executed by the computer.

 #### <a name="chapter4part2"></a>Chapter 4 - Part 2: Compilation